phaseharry/go-programming/chapter-9/notes.md

 )
 ```

-In exercise 9.1, we created a module called bookutil that contained an "author" package.
+In exercise 9.01, we created a module called bookutil that contained an "author" package.
 Within the "author" package, we have an author struct with methods.
 In our main package, we imported it for use.

+Go module does not need to have the same name as your Go packages since you can have many packages to one module and project.
+In exercise 9.01's case, the primary purpose of the module is to manage and work with books and authors so the module's name should reflect the broader context.